stmilne/icdsHelp/docs/15_RoarRestricted.md

 ## Connecting

+RR does not offer an open queue;
+users must have a paid allocation.

-Users can connect to RR only via the RR Portal (https:/rrportal.hpc.psu.edu).
+Users can connect to RR only via the RR Portal (<https://rrportal.hpc.psu.edu>).
 The RR Portal can only be accessed from the Penn State network or the Penn State GlobalProtect VPN.
 GlobalProtect software can be downloaded [here](https://www.it.psu.edu/software/);